☣️ UN 2716 • CLASS 6

 Vapor Density3.0 (heavier than air)

-Water ReactivitySoluble in water with no violent reaction; aqueous solutions may be corrosive
+Water ReactivitySoluble in water; aqueous solutions may be corrosive

 Chemical details are general reference only.
 Always verify with current SDS, ERG, and SOP/SOG.